 If you book your Disney travel with Instant Impressions, you will get a free lanyard and exclusive pins for all vacation packages that include children.
 This is a great way to introduce pin trading to your kids.

-I’d have done more research
+11. I’d have done more research

 Research and planning aren’t going to remove the magic from your experience.
 Don’t arrive clueless.
 There are so many resources out there and so many people who want to give you their Disney tips.
 This is definitely fun research and it will get you even more excited about your trip, if that’s possible.